All scholarship award applications had to supply an essay about their journey. This is one from a registered nurse training to become neonatal nurse.

 In addition, while working with families of varying backgrounds and cultures, I have developed exceptional cultural competency that can help me provide high quality family-centered care to a diverse population of patients as a pediatric nurse practitioner down the road.
 Together with this skill set and clinical experience,my strong work ethic and leadership abilities will allow me to thrive at University.

 The health sector is an especially important and dynamic environment for continuing education as new treatments, diseases, equipment, and evidence-based practices are constantly discovered.
 Therefore, I aspire to begin this doctorate program to advance my knowledge and develop skills for best practice for the pediatric population as healthcare evolves.
+I subscribe to several nursing magazines and journals to help keep up to date.

 Becoming a pediatric nurse practitioner will allow me to care for children in a setting where I am able to